 If you are looking for a low sugar product when you are browsing the online store- use our filter system to search for products that contain "low sugar".

 Where a serious health condition exists you should always check with your health professional before trying any new product.

 Oh sugar, mmm honey honey...

 There are several varieties of organic and fair trade cane-sugar products available, which can suit different cooking and baking requirements.
 The less refined the sugar is, the more molasses will be present, providing a richer taste, darker appearance and a higher nutritional content.

-We stock bulk organic fair trade un-bleached cane sugar and darker sugars such as demerara.
-We also have honey, molasses, maple syrup and palm sugar, best to check our selection because the list is quite long!
+We stock bulk organic fair trade un-bleached cane sugar, coconut sugar, and darker sugars such as demerara.
+We also have honey, molasses, maple syrup and palm sugar, rice syrup, agave, xylitol and more - best to check our selection because the list is quite long!

 We stock sugar “substitutes” or “sweeteners” that are suitable for diabetics and people wanting to reduce their sugar intake.

 For many people it is important to limit or avoid certain sugars in order to control blood glucose levels, or prevent the exacerbation of other health problems.

 If you want to reduce a candida albicans overgrowth in the body- often choosing to restrict the intake of all sugars for a period of time can help.
 Natural sugar alternatives may be used instead of sugar.

 Reminder! when a serious health condition exists- you should check with your health professional before using these products.